melaniebrgr/personal-website-2/README.md

 # Personal Website v2

 Migrated from [Personal Website v1](https://github.com/melaniebrgr/personal-website).
-Feature React, Vite, React Router.
-Some old code was ported directly for efficiency, e.g. jQuery is still a dependency for the nav behaviour.
+Built with React, Vite, and React Router.
+Some tradeoffs made porting the v1 codebase for speed, e.g. jQuery is still a dependency to achieve the nav behaviour.

 ## To do

+- [ ] QA personal website v1 and v2
 - [ ] Fix sass style depraction warnings OR
 - [ ] convert to modern vanilla CSS, using variables
 - [ ] remove jQuery